Amityaron/customer-churn-classifi-cation/README.md

  **NaN** = (356.9555631 + 233.4742923 )/2

- ### Date-dependent Features: Four relevant date-dependent features were created to enhance the model:
+ ### Date-dependent Features: Five relevant date-dependent features were created to enhance the model:

 **date_month:** The month of the year corresponding to the transaction date.